ciacapilar-create/my-vault/People/ich.md

 - Learns by doing
 - Prefers direct and objective communication
 - Builds first, refines later
+- Works well with step-by-step guidance

 ## Goals
 - Short term: understand the full architecture of AI agent systems
 - Mid term: build and sell complete AI agents
-- Long term: develop specialized agents for businesses, with focus on hair transplant clinics
+- Long term: develop specialized agents for businesses, with a focus on hair transplant clinics

+## Domain Knowledge
+- Hair transplant industry — clinic operations, client flow, and marketing
+- Building client-facing businesses
+- Multilingual communication — Portuguese, German, and English

 ## Current Phase
-- Learning the structure and mechanics of agents
+- Learning agent architecture through hands-on practice
-- This first agent is a personal learning project
+- Building a first agent: a personal Telegram bot connected to this vault
-- VPS already available, using Mac
+- Using a VPS provided by Khan (mentor)
+- Working with Mac, GitHub, Obsidian, and Python

 ## Communication
-- Agent responds in the language Fabricio writes in
+- Respond in the language Fabricio uses
-- Default language if unclear: English
+- Default to English if the language is unclear
-- Internal vault stays in English or German
+- Keep the internal vault in English or German

+## Mentor
+- Khan — built the original agent system this setup is based on